 Every accounting transaction has to follow the dictates of the accounting equation, which states that any transaction must result in assets equaling liabilities plus shareholders' equity.
 For example:

-- A purchase from a supplier results in an increase in expenses (indirectly decreases stockholders' equity) and a decrease in cash (asset).
+A purchase from a supplier results in an increase in expenses (indirectly decreases shareholders' equity) and a decrease in cash (asset).

 Thus, every accounting transaction results in a balanced accounting equation.